thelfer/tfel/docs/web/abaqus.md

 rate form.
 Without orientation, the behaviour in integrated in the Jauman framework.
 If an orientation, the behaviour is integrated in a corotational basis.
 This is different from `Abaqus/Explicit` which uses a corotational basis in each cases.
-Indeed, for behaviours written in rate form, `Abaqus/Standard` and `Abaqus/Explicit` are only compatible if an orientation is defined.
+Indeed, *for behaviours written in rate form* and using the `Native` finite strain strategy, `Abaqus/Standard` and `Abaqus/Explicit` are only compatible if an orientation is defined.

 ## Finite strain behaviours and orthotropy management policy